resource-reasoning/DS/ecoop/response.markdown

 We thank the reviewers for their comments.
-We will work hard to improve the presentation of the paper.
-We will act on all detailed comments.
+We will work hard to improve the presentation of the paper and act on all the detailed comments.
+We answer the main comments first and some of the more detailed comments later.

-# Reviewer 1.
+MAIN COMMENTS

-Reviewer 1 asks about mechanisation and tools.
-We agree it is a big undertaking and can only be done now that theory has been achieved.
-In fact, we are working on implementing our semantics and use it to generate litmus tests and verifying client programs.
+# Reviewer 1: mechanisation and tools.
+This is a large undertaking
+that can only be done now that theory has been achieved.
+In fact, we are working on implementing our semantics, using it to generate litmus tests and prove robustness results for client programs.

-# Reviewer 2.
+# Reviewer 2: different resolution policies from last-write-wins.
+Our
-We will answer the resolution policy question in the response to reviewer 3.
-Our framework can be easily extended to model aborted transactions and rollbacks: this is as simple as augmenting values in key-value stores to with a flag indicating whether a transaction, and tweaking the definition of update in execution tests to mark versions accordingly when performing a transaction update.
-While this approach would allow for expressing a greater range of consistency models, e.g. opacity, we felt that this would have made the paper harder to read.
+framework can be easily adapted to model aborted transactions and
+rollbacks: this is as simple as augmenting values in key-value stores to with a flag indicating whether a transaction **missing some****, and tweaking the definition of update in execution tests to mark versions accordingly when performing a transaction update. **This does not answer their question about the local variable store***While this approach would allow for expressing a greater range of consistency models, e.g. opacity, we felt that this would have made the paper harder to read.

+***Above: we need to talk more about this answer****

 # Reviewer 3.
-The Reviewer asks for an in-depth comparison between our work, and [18,35].
+The Reviewer asks for an in-depth comparison between
-[18] is a trace-based semantics, [35] is a graph-based semantics and ours is state-based semantics.
+our work, and [18,35]: [18] is a trace-based semantics; [35] is a graph-based semantics; and ours is a state-based semantics.
+All approaches have their merits

-All assume last-write-wins.
-[35] and us assume snapshot properties, because both works focus on consistency models that are common in distributed kv-stores such as causal consistency, parallel snapshot isolation and snapshot isolation.
-[18] does not assume snapshot properties, because they want to cover weaker consistency models such as Read Committed.
-We agree that [18] captures more consistency models than we do.
+We all assume the last-write-wins policy.
+[35] and this paper assumes snapshot properties, because they both focus on consistency models for distributed databases.
+[18] does not assume snapshot properties, because they want to cover weaker consistency models such as Read Committed. **why, not convincing yet**** We agree that [18] captures more consistency models than we do.

-In [18], the authors show that several notions of SI collapse into one.
-They do not verify any actual implementation of protocols, although we believe that this would be feasible in their framework.
+**Above para: we need to talk***

+In [18], the authors show that several definitions of SI collapse into one.
+They do *not* verify protocol implementations and do *not* prove invariant properties of client programs.
+We have verified protocol implementations and invariant properties of client programs.
+We regard our operational semantics as an interface (or mid-point, we needn't use the word if confusing) between implementations and clients.
+We believe [18] can be used to verify implementations.
+We believe it is difficult to use [18] to prove invariant properties of client programs.

+Now why....
+---we do minimal stuff, they work with whole trace?????

-In contrast, it is not straightforward for us to see how the framework of [18] can be used for client reasoning, due to their notion of trace embedding a total order of transaction that cannot be easily recovered at compile time.
-Our concern is shared also by [26] **exact page number should be here, I do not have access to the paper anymore** We would be happy to see examples of client reasoning in [18], which allows us to do a thorough comparison.
+**In contrast, it is not straightforward for us to see how the framework of [18] can be used for client reasoning, due to their notion of trace embedding a total order of transaction that cannot be easily recovered at compile time. ***I have no idea what this  sentence means. **

+Our concern is shared also by [26]: ``However, they do not consider verification (manual or automated) of client programs, and it is not immediately apparent if their specification formalism is amenable for use within a verification toolchain.''

+We would like to see examples of client reasoning using [18], which would enable us to compare,....thorough comparison.

 [35] proposed a fine-grained semantics on abstract exactions and developed a model-checking tool for violation of robustness,